-portunity, or a more expansive view of equal opportunity which recognizes and accommodates cultural differences.27 Others appropriate an assimilationist framework, which is "less inclined to believe that hairstyles, language choices and other characteristics that distinguish ethnic groups from White for majoritarian culture stem from rights worth protecting."28 An assimilationist mode of interpretation permits employers to deny employment opportunities to individuals who do not conform to the preferred racial or cultural norm as well as to perpetuate a hierarchy on the basis of race, color, and national origin which are both antithetical to Title VII's objectives.
+culture stem from rights worth protecting."60 An assimilationist mode of interpretation permits employers to deny employment opportunities to individuals who do not conform to the preferred racial or cultural norm as well as to perpetuate a hierarchy on the basis of race, color, and national origin which are both antithetical to Title VII's objectives.
 Therefore, to realize the aims of this important civil rights legislation, courts need to streamline their approaches to achieve a more pluralistic analytical framework for Title VII disparate treatment cases involving race, national origin, and color.
 Accordingly, courts should first broaden the definition of race, national origin, and color.

-In an individual disparate treatment case where circumstantial evidence, 29 as opposed to direct evidence, 30 is offered to show that an impermissible criterion such as race, color, or national origin played a role in an adverse employment decision, the proof construct enunciated in McDonnell Douglas Corp. v.
-Green 31 applies.
-First, the plaintiff must establish a prima facie case of discrimination.
-32 In response to the plaintiff's prima facie case, the employer must articulate a "legitimate, nondis-
+In an individual disparate treatment case where circumstantial evidence,61 as opposed to direct evidence,62 is offered to show that an impermissible criterion such as race, color, or national origin played a role in an adverse employment decision, the proof construct enunciated in McDonnell Douglas Corp. v.
+Green63 applies.
+First, the plaintiff must establish a prima facie case of discrimination.64 In response to the plaintiff's prima facie case, the employer must articulate a "legitimate, nondiscriminatory reason" for its adverse employment action.65 The plaintiff must then produce evidence showing that that the employer's asserted reason is pretextual, that the asserted reason is false, or that intentional discrimination was the real reason for the adverse employment action.66